Motley Fool Stock Advisor Review – 2017 Stock Picking Performance Review

 Quotes of the Day:

-- "Investing is not about following the crowd, it's about thinking for yourself." - John Neff
+- "Investing is not about predicting the future, it's about understanding the present." - Bruce Berkowitz

 *Disclaimer: Unless noted otherwise all returns are as of Dec 8, 2023.
 Past performance is no guarantee of future results.
 Individual investment results may vary.
 All investing involves risk of loss.